-The magnetic configuration of Tore Supra will therefore be modified, discarding its circular form to assume one of a distorted lens so that it can obtain plasmas with characteristics similar to those of ITER.
+The magnetic configuration of Tore Supra was therefore modified, discarding its circular form to assume one of a distorted lens so that it can obtain plasmas with characteristics similar to those of ITER.

-The WEST Project will allow our researchers to carry out a pertinent scientific programme focusing on the preparation of experiments in ITER.
+WEST tokamak allows our researchers to carry out a pertinent scientific programme focusing on the preparation of experiments in ITER.